Snapphanar (miniseries)

 Snapphanar is a Swedish miniseries directed by Måns Mårlind and Björn Stein that aired in three parts on Sveriges Television during Christmas 2006.
 It is a historical drama about the Snapphane peasant rebel movement that fought against the Swedish rule of Scania in the 17th century.
-The "Snapphanar" fought secretly for Denmark during 1660–1700.
+The "Snapphanar" fought secretly for Denmark during the late 17th century.
+The main character, Nils Geting, was played by André Sjöberg.

 The miniseries was criticised by historians due to a perceived lack of historical accuracy.
 The Scanian nationalist attitudes portrayed in the series did not exist in the 17th century and the term snapphane - used for self-identification in the series - was in fact a derogatory term used by Swedes.